 In 1901, the U. S. Senate Park Commission invited master American architect and planner Daniel Burnham to orchestrate a sweeping City Beautiful plan for Washington, D.C., and make it a setting that was both practical and grandly befitting a world capital.
 Burnham’s work, inspired by that of L’Enfant, would help create the monumental architecture now associated with the National Mall.
 As part of this work, Burnham designed a Union Station that removed the rail lines from the center of the Mall, which had become a tangle of paths, gardens and buildings, and brought two major railroads, the Pennsylvania and the Baltimore and Ohio, into one terminal.

-Completed in 1908, this Beaux-Arts national historic landmark inspires with its neoclassical architecture even though its bones are modern concrete and steel.
+Completed in 1908, the station inspires visitors with its exquisitely detailed neoclassical architecture.
+Although faced with Bethel white granite from Vermont on the exterior and interior, the building’s bones are modern concrete and steel.
 The front of the station, on Columbus Circle, presents travelers with a soaring vaulted entryway and heroic statuary on its 600-foot length.
 The 96-foot high Main Hall coffered ceiling shines brilliantly with gold leaf and reflects natural light entering from the large Diocletian windows.